graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 Producing an ELF image of the compilation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is another method to produce much of the same detailed operational
+There is another method to produce much of the same detailed information
-perspectives given in the trace event report, but using a very different
+provided in the trace event report.
-approach.
-In this second paradigm, the intent is to target IPU hardware, not an
+This generates code for IPU hardware (not an
-emulator run on host, and use an ELF binary file created at compile time to
+emulator on the host) and then extracts the memory allocation information from the
-review the memory allocation.
-This second technique will be reviewed in more
+generated ELF object file created at compile time.
+This technique will be described
-concise fashion here, (only exploring how the actual binary is created and
+briefly here, only showing how the object file is created and
-memory-per-tile information extracted).
+memory-per-tile information extracted.

 When compiling the graph, a Poplar engine option can be used to dump the ELF
 file to a specified location.

 .. code-block:: bash

     POPLAR_ENGINE_OPTIONS='{"target.saveArchive":"binaries.a", "debug.allowOutOfMemory": "true"}' python basic_graph.py

-The file *binaries.a* is created which is a bit-code file of the deployed
+The file ``binaries.a`` is created, which is an archive file of the compiled graph.
-graph.
-To extract size information from it type the following:
+To extract the memory size information from it run the following command:

 .. code-block:: console

     $ size -A binaries.a > tiles_elf.txt

 This pipes a tile-by-tile rendition of the memory consumed in bytes to the file
-*tiles_elf.txt*.
-All the memory allocated is part of the *text* section.
+``tiles_elf.txt``.
+All of the memory allocated is part of the text section.
-This can be extracted from the tiles elf files to produce a single column where
+This can be extracted from the tiles' ELF files to produce a single column where each entry
-each entry is the size of the *text* section corresponding to a tile:
+is the size of the text section corresponding to a tile:

 .. code-block:: console

     $ size -A binaries.a | grep -e ".text" | awk '{print $2}' > memory_usage_per_tile.txt

-The file *memory_usage_per_tile.txt* will contain this single column of memory
+The file ``memory_usage_per_tile.txt`` will contain this memory
-allocation.
-Further facets of the deployed graph can be extracted from this
+allocation information.
+Further details of the deployed graph can be extracted with this
 approach.

 Dumping auxiliary Poplar information